AppleBoiy/cs203-c19-analysis/.github/README.md

 - **Date**: The date of the recorded data.
 - **Total Death**: The total number of COVID-19-related deaths reported on the specified date.
 - **Total Confirmed**: The total number of confirmed COVID-19 cases reported on the specified date.
-- **Location**: Geographical coordinates (latitude and longitude) representing the location of the administrative region.
+- **Location**: Geographical coordinates (longitude and latitude) representing the location of the administrative region.

 ## Contributors